 Changing Yoga’s image…Gratefully, I had the opportunity to teach Anatomy and Injury at the unprecedented Yoga Teacher Training in the inner city of Los Angeles, organized and inspired by Raja Michelle.
 Twenty souls went through the training from every walk of life and path.
 It was an honor to serve and be a part of something so special for so many who otherwise would not have had access to affordable, quality YTT.
 I have been invited back and look forward to January at Green Tree South LA.

 Prison of the mind…I began volunteering at Maine Correctional Facility, offering mindfulness, meditation and Inquiry based stress reduction through The Work (that I love).
 I am very moved by these amazing, resilient, courageous human beings.
 As I drive home after our time together, I shake my head in awe at them and what they teach me.
 Their insights, willingness, their open minds and clear eyes model possibility beyond what I have witnessed before.
-This Work inspires me to want to delve wider and deeper, freeing myself up from managing a retreat center.
+This Work inspires me to want to delve wider and deeper.